isabella232/l10n-switzerland/ebill_postfinance/readme/ROADMAP.rst

 Nice to have
 ------------

-* Add access to the related message list from an eBill contract.
 * Add a link to the failed job in the chatter message.
 * Add an action on partner to create a ebilling contract.
 * On contract if invoicing method is set add readonly button.